 Create buyer personas that go beyond demographic information.
 They should define actual people and information on their:

-With this information, you can understand what will persuade them to visit your dealership to make an inquiry and even a purchase.
+With this information, you can understand what will persuade them to visit your dealership to inquire and make a purchase.

 A Complete Guide to Digital Marketing for the Automotive Industry

 This guide will take you through a digital marketing process that puts you ahead of the competition.
-It starts with changing marketing processes and techniques from traditional to digital marketing ones.
+It starts with changing marketing processes and techniques from traditional to digital marketing.
 These include:

-The number of internet users in the world is 4.39 billion.
-Those using social media are 3.48 billion.
+The number of internet users worldwide is 4.39 billion.
+Those using social media 3.48 billion.
 Social media is, therefore, not something you can ignore.
 It increases your audience, provides you with analytics, provides audience data, and drives business growth.

 Social media marketing is an effective marketing tool for most marketers.
 When using it, consider the numerous social media networks available.
 Depending on your audience research, choose the ones where your audience spends time.
 Consider also the posting and engagement guidelines for each platform.